The American ship of state: Lost at sea, storms on the horizon

 On this ship of state, Kamala does make his calls for him, but she lacks the expertise and experience to engage with those she's calling in a way that benefits our country.
 She ignores tasks assigned to her (Biden did ask her to fix the mess he made at the border).
 All she's done is exercise her maniacal laugh and deflect questions.

-Neither she, nor Biden, has been to the border, and neither is willing to address the crisis.
-Biden’s executive orders opening the border have caused all f the problems, whether he knows it or not.
-He doesn’t even seem to care that he’s stacking thousands of kids in cages.
-Or that they are becoming sick with Covid.
+Neither she nor Biden has been to the border, and neither is willing to address the crisis.
+Biden's executive orders opening the border have caused all of the problems, whether he knows it or not.
+He doesn't even seem to care that he's stacking thousands of kids in cages.
+Or that they are becoming sick with COVID.
 Or that they are being sent to communities around the country to wreak havoc upon them.